Q. How do I use vSculpt?

 A. LED stands for light-emitting diode.
 When electrically stimulated, LEDs release specific wavelengths (colours) of light.
 Each colour of light produces unique therapeutic benefits.

-Photobiomodulation, also known as low-level light therapy (LLLT), is a non-invasive, painless treatment utilizing LEDs to stimulate cellular function. vSculpt’s red light and near-infrared lights are optimized for cellular healing, increased circulation, and reduced inflammation and pain within the vaginal mucosa.
+Photobiomodulation, also known as low-level light therapy (LLLT), is a non-invasive, painless treatment utilizing LEDs to stimulate cellular function. vSculpt’s red lights are optimized for cellular healing, increased circulation, and reduced inflammation and pain within the vaginal mucosa.

 Q. How do LEDs differ from lasers?